sendahug/send-hug-frontend/README.md

 7. **@angular/platform-browser** - Everything DOM and browser-related.
 8. **@angular/platform-browser-dynamic** - Providers and methods for compiling and running the app.
 9. **@angular/router** - Angular's router module.
+10. **@angular/service-worker** - Angular's ServiceWorker module.
-10. **rxjs** - Contains an implementation of observables, which many Angular APIs use.
+11. **rxjs** - Contains an implementation of observables, which many Angular APIs use.
-11. **typescript** - TypeScript language server, which Angular uses.
+12. **typescript** - TypeScript language server, which Angular uses.
-12. **zone.js** - Implementation of zones for JavaScript (used by Angular).
+13. **zone.js** - Implementation of zones for JavaScript (used by Angular).
-13. **core-js** - Modular standard library for JavaScript.
+14. **core-js** - Modular standard library for JavaScript.
 Contains polyfills.
 For more information, check the [GitHub repo](https://github.com/zloirock/core-js).

 For more information about Angular's required NPM packages, check the [Angular docs](https://angular.io/guide/npm-packages).